tale2026/quinoa-sclerotinia-resistance-gwas/README.md

     Phenotypic values and genotype classes for SNP genotype-class analyses.
     Missing genotype calls are represented as NA.

-quinoa_91_accessions.vcf[.gz or .bgz]
-    Derived variant-call data for the 91 quinoa accessions.

-quinoa_91_accessions_filtered.bed
-quinoa_91_accessions_filtered.bim
-quinoa_91_accessions_filtered.fam
-    Filtered PLINK binary genotype dataset used to construct the genomic relationship matrix, calculate principal components, and perform the GCTA mixed linear model association analysis.

-glm_gwas_summary.tsv.gz
-    Compressed tab-separated GLM genome-wide association summary statistics.

-mlm_gwas_summary.tsv.gz
-    Compressed tab-separated MLM genome-wide association summary statistics.

-analysis_scripts_v1.0.0.zip
-    Fixed version of the R, Python, and Bash analysis scripts associated with this dataset.
-The actively maintained scripts are available through the GitHub repository listed above.

-Supplementary_Tables.xlsx
-    Table S1 provides the country of origin and geographic region of the 91 quinoa accessions.
-Table S2 lists genes located within 35 kb upstream and downstream of the SNPs identified using the mixed linear model.

-Supplementary_Data_S1.xlsx
-    Detailed statistical results from the preliminary experiment comparing disease responses in six- and nine-week-old plants.

-Supplementary_Data_S2.xlsx
-    ANOVA, Kruskal-Wallis, Tukey HSD, and Dunn post hoc test results for lesion length at 7, 12, and 17 days post-inoculation and for AUDPC.

 5. ANALYSIS SCRIPTS
 -------------------------------------------------------------------------------

 01_detached_leaf_assay.R
-    Statistical analysis of the detached-leaf assay.
+    Imports and prepares detached-leaf assay data and performs the associated descriptive and statistical analyses.

 02_stem_lesion_age_test.R
-    Analysis of the preliminary experiment comparing six- and nine-week-old plants.
+    Analyses the preliminary stem-lesion experiment comparing disease responses in six- and nine-week-old quinoa plants.

 03_stem_lesion_audpc_analysis.R
-    Analysis of lesion-length progression and AUDPC among the 91 accessions.
+    Analyses lesion length at 7, 12, and 17 days post-inoculation and area under the disease progress curve (AUDPC) among the 91 quinoa accessions.

-04_snp_genotype_class_analysis.R
-    Analysis of disease-response differences among SNP genotype classes.

-05_glm_gwas_plots.R
-    Import, processing, and visualization of GLM GWAS results.
+04_variant_calling.sh
+    Performs read processing, alignment, and variant-calling steps used to generate the genotype VCF from the publicly available sequencing data.
+    See the script header for software requirements and input paths.

+05_glm_gwas_hail.ipynb
+    Jupyter notebook implementing genotype filtering and the general linear model genome-wide association analysis using Hail.

 06_mlm_gwas_gcta.sh
-    Construction of the genomic relationship matrix, principal-component analysis, and MLM association analysis using GCTA.
+    Prepares the Hail-exported PLINK data for GCTA, constructs the genomic relationship matrix, calculates principal components, and performs the mixed linear model association analysis using PC1 as a covariate.

-[INSERT HAIL SCRIPT NAME].py
-    Filtering of genotype data and export of the PLINK BED, BIM, and FAM files used by GCTA.
+07_glm_gwas_plot.R
+    Imports the GLM association summary statistics and generates the corresponding Manhattan plot.

+08_mlm_gwas_plot.R
+    Imports the MLM association summary statistics and generates the corresponding Manhattan plot

+09_snp_genotype_class_analysis.R
+    Analyses phenotypic differences among genotype classes of SNPs identified in the genome-wide association analyses and generates the associated genotype-class figures.

 6. SOFTWARE
 -------------------------------------------------------------------------------